Frequently Asked Questions (FAQs)

 I don’t understand Table A and B requirements, how does this work?

-Table A and B requirements will not apply this year except for Engineering and Nursing programmes where specific subject requirements still apply.
+Table A and B requirements have been permanently removed and do not apply except for Engineering and Nursing programmes where specific subject requirements still apply.

 Traditionally, some programmes have a separate set of subject requirements, which are included in Table A and Table B for National Certificate of Educational (NCEA) and Cambridge International.
-We have suspended these for the 2021 Entry Period and a permanent removal is under consideration.
-There are two exceptions this year; Engineering and Nursing programmes as noted above.
+We have permanently removed these subject requirements.
+There are two exceptions; Engineering and Nursing programmes as noted above.

 Do the relaxed 2021 Entry requirements mean if I haven’t taken the required subjects I can now apply if I have the overall Rank Score?